agenteo/agenteo.github.com/source/_posts/2013-07-16-building-and-maintaing-large-ruby-on-rails-applications-for-3-years.md

 drwxr-xr-x   6 agenteo  84396665  204 14 Nov 20:11 huggies_voting_tool
 {% endhighlight %}

-We did knot fix the growing migrations and when a vertical relied on the main application code changes would occur in both areas--**this unspoken dependency between a plugin and the main application did not help set clear boundaries**--how much should the main application take care of?
-In a large application ideally nothing all its logic will come from a series of small well defined components.
+## What didn't go well

+Like the subdirectory structure the plugins were setting **a weak boundary** meaning classes in one vertical could depend on other verticals or the main application **creating dependencies impossible to track without reading the code**.

+>> If a developer must consider the implementation of a component in order to use it, the value of encapsulation is lost.
+>>
+>> Eric Evans

+It was still hard to pinpoint which of the over 200 migrations belonged to a plugin and how its vertical was affecting the database schema.

+I started thinking how much code should be in the main application for the plugins to use? **Back then I could only chase good balance but with current Rails I can achieve that by moving all the functionality away from the main application in to small engine components creating a solid dependency structure**.
 I explain how in [A component based Rails architecture primer](http://teotti.com/component-based-rails-architecture-primer/).

-## Conclusions

-For me using plugins in 2008 was a breakthrough to [components](http://teotti.com/topics/component-based-rails-architecture/) and certainly better then having all models and controllers in a fragile sub directory structure or worst introducing service oriented architecture merely for organizational reasons.
-This approach helped manage the app growth and entropy--I disagree with people thinking after a few years large applications have to inevitably be rebuilt--**when you use a supple design the application can be maintained and shaped in to a new form**.
+This plugin approach I used in 2008 was far from perfect but it reduced entropy and it was better then having all models and controllers in a fragile directory structure or even worst introducing service oriented architecture for code organization.
+I disagree with fatalistic views that after a few years large applications must be rebuilt if **you build them using a supple design they can be maintained and shaped in to a new form**.

-I encountered a bit of skepticism about this approach from other fossilized on Rails conventions and never looking at the whole app from a different angle.
-After you see conventions playing against large apps the responsible thing to do is looking for alternatives.